-Suitable sites for pounds in Craig/Klawock, Ernest Sound, and Tenakee Inlet are limited.
+The Craig/Klawock herring pound fishery will be the only SOK fishery prosecuted for 2015.
+Suitable sites for pounds in the Craig/Klawock area are limited.
 To avoid herring mortality and damage to the pounds, permit holders should locate their pounds in an area with minimal exposure to wind and wave action, with a relatively deep bottom.
 The distance between the locations where herring are captured and where the pound will be anchored should be minimized since long towing distances can cause stress induced spawning, egg loss, de-scaling, and mortality of herring.